Techimium/repeaterly/readme.txt

 = What is Repeaterly? =
 Repeaterly is a powerful WordPress plugin that unlocks ACF Repeater Fields, Gallery Fields, and Dynamic Content in Elementor, allowing you to create custom layouts and dynamic sections without writing code.

+= Does Repeaterly support nested ACF Repeater fields? =
+Yes, absolutely!
+Nested ACF Repeaters can be a headache in Elementor, but Repeaterly makes it simple.
+Drag, drop, and build complex layouts—like pricing tables with sub-features—without coding.
+It’s all about flexibility and speed, no mess required!

 = Do I need Elementor Pro to use Repeaterly? =
 No, Repeaterly works with the free version of Elementor.
 You can create dynamic content and custom loops without upgrading to Elementor Pro.